verbb/gift-voucher/docs/template-guides/pdf-template.md

 # PDF Template
 You can create PDFs for your gift vouchers, using a template that you have total control over.

-Start by ensuring you've setup the **Voucher PDF Template** under the [General Settings](docs:get-started/installation-setup) for Gift Voucher.
+Start by ensuring you've set up the **Voucher PDF Template** under the [General Settings](docs:get-started/installation-setup) for Gift Voucher.

 Also check out [Configuration](docs:get-started/configuration) for more options to adjust your PDF.